Events

 La Casa de Maria Retreat Center, 800 El Bosque Road, Montecito, or online via our Live Retreats/Special Events Zoom link.

-This half-day meditation retreat will reprise the talk Michael and Radhule will give at the Cottage Hospital Mental Health Fair in May.
+This half-day meditation retreat will reprise the talk Michael and Radhule will give at the Cottage Hospital Mental Health Fair (see above).
 They will show us how to grow deep roots in what is not afraid and what does not die.
 Deep resilience means realizing that we are an indispensable part of the web of life, which brings us a sense of depth and meaning and fosters sustainable, compassionate action.
 In honor of Father’s Day on June15, fathers are encouraged to attend.
 Remembrances of our fathers may also be shared.

 Dec